-- · Touch an item to open it. - · Touch headings for earlier downloads to view them. - Check items you want to share.
-Then touch the Share icon and choose a sharing method from the list. - At the bottom of the screen, touch Sort by size or Sort by date to switch back and forth.
+- · Touch an item to open it. - Touch headings for earlier downloads to view them. - Check items you want to share.
+Then touch the Share icon and choose a sharing method from the list. - Check items you want to delete.
+Then touch the Trash icon. - At the bottom of the screen, touch Sortby size or Sort by date to switch back and forth.

-When your tablet is connected to a computer, look in the Download directory to view files available in the Downloads app.
+When your phone is connected to a computer, look in the Download directory to view files available in the Downloads app.
 You can view and copy files from this directory.